yajra/clean-blog/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/yajra/clean-blog/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](https://github.com/yajra/clean-blog).
+[Open a new issue](https://github.com/yajra/clean-blog/issues) here on GitHub

 ## Credits

-[Clean Blog](https://github.com/yajra/clean-blog) was originally created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).
+[Clean Blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog) was originally created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

 ## Copyright and License

-Copyright 2013-2016 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/yajra/clean-blog/blob/gh-pages/LICENSE) license.
+Copyright 2013-2016 Arjay Angeles.
+Code released under the [MIT](https://github.com/yajra/clean-blog/blob/master/LICENSE) license.